StarlightSearch/EmbedAnything/README.md

 </div>

 EmbedAnything is a minimalist yet highly performant, lightweight, lightening fast, multisource, multimodal and local embedding pipeline, built in rust.
-Whether you're working with text, images, audio, PDFs, websites, or other media, EmbedAnything simplifies the process of generating embeddings from various sources and streaming them to a vector database.
+Whether you're working with text, images, audio, PDFs, websites, or other media, EmbedAnything simplifies the process of generating embeddings from various sources and streaming them to a vector database.We support dense, sparse and late-interaction embeddings.

 <!-- TABLE OF CONTENTS -->
 <details>